 You will find plenty of trails within the city itself and some of them are truly fantastic!

-In fact, you can hike between Fløyen Mountain and Ulriken Mountain right above the city.
+You can hike between Fløyen Mountain and Ulriken Mountain right above the city.
 This hike is of moderate difficulty and takes around 4-5 hours or more depending on your stamina.

 To reach the train, you can either take the Fløibanen or Ulriken Cable Car and the trailheads start right there.